Is Charles Schwab a Scam?

 Investing and Trading

 Where to begin?
-Schwab provides a massive selection of products and services.
-Let’s start with stocks and other securities.
+Schwab offers many products and services, so let’s start with securities.

 - Options